siqb/CarND-Vehicle-Detection/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

+I am pretty satisfied with my result overall except for two things:

+1. One false negative - the bounding box around the white car disappears for just a couple seconds before the black car pulls up behind it.
+2. One false positive - as the black car begins to pull ahead of the white car, my code encapsulates them in one big bounding box as if they were one vehicle rather than two distanct vehicles.
+This means that there is some false positive heat in the road space between the two cars.
+The box eventually splits in two once the black car pulls far ahead enough of the white car.

+I tried to tune this like crazy but couldn't fix it.
+I am planning on going back and trying it with a different luma-chroma color system to see if this makes any difference.

+Another possible method to fix the large bounding box might be to specify a maximum pixel width for heatmaps/boxes.
+For any heatmap that exceeds this maximum, split it in two and zero out the middle pixels.
+This way, it would get picked up as two seperate labels and thus get two sperate bounding boxes.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The overall flow for detecting vehicles goes a little something like this:

 1. Run the HOG on all windows
-2. If a window is hot (meaning the SVM thinks it saw a vehicle in that window), save it to a list
+2. If a window is hot (meaning the SVM thinks it saw a vehicle in that window), save it to a list or queue
-3. If enough overlapping windows are hot, the overlapping region gets even hotter - we ideally want it to be engulfed in flames!
+3. Take the sum of all the heatmaps in the list/queue.
+If enough overlapping windows are hot, the overlapping region gets even hotter - we ideally want it to be engulfed in flames!
 4. Apply a heat threshold to filter out the less hot regions so we're only left with the scorching hot ones
 5. Now all the contiguously hot region "blobs" can be considered to be a vehicle - we call these blobs "labels"
 6. Take the pixels positions of a box surrounding the hot regions and use them to draw a bounding box in the original image